 Question: Who is eligible to apply?

-Answer: YU undergraduates majoring in any of the sciences and having completed (by June 2015) at least 2 years of college level course work can apply.
+Answer: YU undergraduates majoring in any of the sciences and having completed (by June 2016) at least 2 years of college level science course work can apply.
 While each application will be evaluated, preference will be given to students with some previous research experience and who are further along in their college career.

 Question: How will the assignment to research groups be made?